Skip to main content

 DragonImages/iStock/Thinkstock

 Many people flock outside in warm weather to jog, play basketball or do yard work.
-But when the mercury rises, "easy" exercise becomes a huge physical undertaking, and intense exercise can be deadly.
+But when the temperature rises, "easy" exercise becomes a huge physical undertaking, and intense exercise can be deadly.
 If your body's temperature regulation system is overtaxed, you're at risk of developing a heat-related illness.
 Here's what you need to do to protect yourself in extreme summer heat.

 Keep an Eye on the Weather

 Exercise and warm weather increase your core body temperature.
 When you combine the two — for example, when you run on a hot, humid day — even seasoned athletes need to exercise caution.
 Your body cools itself by sweating, but cooling down is harder in humid weather because perspiration doesn't evaporate as quickly from your skin.
-Your heart rate rises as your body works hard to keep its cool.
+Your heart rate rises as your body works hard to keep itself cool.

 Before you lace up your running shoes or head to the tennis courts, take a look at the weather report.
 If the temperature or humidity is high, scale back your workout.
 A workout that feels easy on a temperate day can be dangerously intense on a hot, humid afternoon.
 Respect your body and your own limitations.
 People with larger bodies, the elderly, kids and those not accustomed to rigorous exercise should be extremely cautious in hot weather.